-Apparently today, 15th November, is ‘I love to write day’?
-No idea who, where, what or why that is, but the date is significant to me as it’s my Dad’s birthday – he would have turned 71.
+Apparently 15th November is ‘I love to write day’?
+No idea who, where, what or why that is, but the date is significant to me as it’s my Dad’s birthday – he would have turned 71 this year.
 So in honour of the day, I’m going to write briefly about him.

 Above is my recent sketch from a favourite photo of him taken on my wedding day in 1994, he is embracing me as I leave to go away on honeymoon (I didn’t include myself in the sketch as it’s the back of my head and big wedding hairdos are hard to draw).
 I love this photograph but it’s a bitter reminder of how much I have missed his hugs for the past seventeen years.

 The physicality of loss is the most difficult aspect to come to terms with after a death.
 He was a quiet man but I miss everything about his presence.
 Apart from his face, I remember and miss his hands too, broad stubby fingers, square nails – piano playing surgeon’s gentle hands.

 I miss his smell, he worked in hospitals for most of my life and always came home with a faint scent of disinfectant overlaying his aftershave and warm daddy smell.
 We used to complain about that but I miss it now.